How to Extend Table in Excel (4 Ways)

 Get FREE Advanced Excel Exercises with Solutions!

 To accumulate a dataset, it is a regular practice to use tables in Excel.
-Creating a table is quite an easy task in Excel and, in addition to that, it is easy to modify the table.
+Creating a table is quite an easy task in Excel, and in addition to that, it is easy to modify the table.
 When you enter a set of data on a table, you’ll find you need to enter more data that you didn’t enter at first.
 At that time, you need to extend your table in Excel.
 This article will give you a total overview of how to extend a table in Excel.

-In Microsoft Excel, you can create a Table in various ways.
+In Microsoft Excel, you can make a Table in various ways.
 To extend the table in Excel, we found 4 easy ways.
 Here, we discuss all 4 ways to extend the table in Excel.
 To explain these ways, we take a dataset with order ID, product, category, and amount.
 Now, we need to extend this table.

 How to extend table in Excel